LyonsZhang/CINEMA-Group/content/publication/Cumulative Effects of Poverty on Children's Social-Emotional Development Absolute Poverty and Relative Poverty/index.md

 {{% callout note %}}
 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

+**Abstract**

+This study examines the cumulative effects of poverty on children’s socio-emotional outcomes from ages 5 to 12, using U.S. National Longitudinal Survey of Youth data (N = 6941).
+Two definitions of poverty were used: absolute poverty as defined by the federal poverty threshold, and relative poverty defined as income less than 50 percent of median household income.
+(1) Does cumulative poverty, measured in absolute and relative terms, have any impact on children’s socio-emotional outcomes?
+(2) Does this association increase/decrease as children become older?
+Relative poverty had a stronger adverse effect on children’s social-emotional development than absolute poverty, and the adverse effect of relative poverty was bigger when children were older.
+Child and maternal characteristics affected children’s socio-emotional development.
+The income threshold for absolute poverty is lower than that for relative poverty; using a relative poverty threshold might better identify individuals with limited resources that are at risk of having adverse socio-emotional outcomes.